angary/ca-document-generator/README.md

 Note the `<database name>` is an optional command line argument which defaults to `database.accdb`.

+Currently `database.accdb` is the database to be used for SS8, whilst `database2.accdb` is the one used for SS7.

 ```
 python main.py <database name>
 ```